 26 August 2009 23:59 [Source: ICIS news]

-Upstream benzene values have fallen $255-275/tonne from the August contract price of $1,045/tonne and September contract prices were expected to weaken.
+So far this month, upstream benzene values have fallen $255-275/tonne from the August contract price of $1,045/tonne, and September contract prices were expected to weaken.

 ($1 = €0.70)